mekkablue/ShowHintsAlsoInOtherMasters/README.md

-# Show Hints Also in Other Masters
+# Show PS Hints Also in Other Masters

 Glyphs.app plug-in for displaying hints from the hint-origin master (which is usually the first master unless you set the custom parameter `Get Hints from Master` in *File > Font Info > Font*) also in other masters.
 The main idea is to find stem hint overlaps that could cause Hint Replacement.
 Thanks to Jeremy Tankard for the idea.